FilipSly/Ochre-Website/README.md

 # Ochre
  Ochre.
 Messaging done Simple.

-## What is Ochre?
+## What is this?
- Ochre is a messaging app based on JavaScript, MongoDB and React.js, and to an extent is a learning project.

-### Why Ochre?
- Ochre aims to solve an issue with nearly all messaging apps: the privacy concerns that come with the selling of data.

-## When will Ochre be fully available?
- There is no ETA right now but it will be updated once there is one.
+ This is a page for the website's code.

-## How can I run a development build?
+## How can I run a development build of the Webpage?
 1. Set up a MongoDB instance on the computer the code will run on (you can use Docker for this)

 2. Pull the code from the prefered branch